caldeyy/caldeyy.github.io/README.md

 # Education

 **MSc Mathematics in Science and Engineering**, TUM Munich, October 2024-July 2026
+- Specialization in computer science, with a focus on bioinformatics and machine learning
+- Research project in ...

 **BSc Mathematics and Computational Sciences for Artificial Intelligence**, Bocconi University, September 2021-July 2024